dangkhoa2703/SignUpBot/README.txt

+IMPORTANT!!!: in order for this bot to run, your computer must be on or at sleep state.

 this bot automate the booking process of the badminton course on HSP Dortmund:

 1. You must have nodeJS on your machine.
 Install it here: